Sports News | In-stadium VAR Announcements Trialed as Arsenal Hosts Newcastle in the English League Cup | LatestLY

-London, Jan 7 (AP) In-stadium VAR announcements by referees will be trialed in English soccer for the first time when Arsenal hosts Newcastle in the semifinals of the English League Cup.
+London, Jan 7 (AP) In-stadium VAR announcements by referees will be trialed in English soccer for the first time on Tuesday when Arsenal hosts Newcastle in the semifinals of the English League Cup.

 Referees will use the Emirates Stadium's public address system to announce decisions made following video review.